 It is okay to have a protective dog who will indicate to its owner a stranger is around or to herd animals around the yard with barking and a small nip.
 It is not okay to have an aggressive dog who shows its dominance towards you or anyone else.
 If your border collies are aggressive, here are some options you may want to try.

-Decide what is causing your border collie from being aggressive and then find a way to reward them for not doing it.
+Decide what is causing your border collie to be aggressive, and then find a way to reward them for not doing it.
 As an example, your dog goes insane when the mailman walks up to the door.
 Pull out a treat and wait for your dog to realize you have it.
 Once he is calm and quiet, you can then give it to him.

 Call Your Vet